AP FACT CHECK: Are immigration raids result of Trump policy?

 "I think their morale has suffered because of the job they were hired to do, and then in their sense, they're ... kind of hobbled or, you know, hands tied behind their back, that kind of thing," Kelly told the House Homeland Security Committee.
 "And now, they feel more positive about things.
 I bet if you watch the morale issue, you'll ... be surprised going forward."

-Acting ICE Direct Thomas Homan, who was previously in charge of the agency's enforcement and removal operations, earlier this month made a point of noting that his agents would enforce the law.
+Acting ICE Director Thomas Homan, who was previously in charge of the agency's enforcement and removal operations, earlier this month made a point of noting that his agents would enforce the law.

 In at least one case, it seems clear that Trump's order changed someone's fate.
 Guadalupe Garcia de Rayos, a mother of two in Phoenix, was arrested nearly a decade ago for using a false ID to get a job as a janitor at an amusement park.
 She pleaded guilty to a felony charge, but the government during the Obama years declined to deport her despite her being in the country illegally.
 On Wednesday, she showed up at the ICE building in Phoenix for a scheduled check-in with immigration officers and was swiftly deported to Mexico.